Wildfire won’t wait for you to make a plan.

 Prepare your pets

-In an emergency, your furry, feathery, finned or scaly friends will be relying on you.
+In an emergency, your furry, feathery, finned, or scaly friends will be relying on you.
 So have a pet plan in place with pet-friendly contacts who can host or help you in case you need to evacuate.
 Prepare a grab-and-go pet bag with a leash, food and water for up to a week, health and vaccination information—everything you’ll need to ensure they’re safe and healthy away from home.
-For more tips and resources, download our pet prep guide.
+For more tips and resources, download the Prepared BC Prepare For Your Pets Guide.

 Download Pet Guide